LucasMABF/dotfiles/README.md

 To use configurations from this repository you can copy the files to their intended location.
 Alternatively, you can use stow to link each config to its intended path, which is the prefered approach.
+You should also choose a theme using the instructions below, otherwise some programms might not work as expected.

 ## example